“We don’t hibernate, we celebrate!“

 Visit a museum

 Although there were loads of child-friendly activities at each Winterlude destination I visited, a whole day outdoors might be a little hard going on youngsters unused to the cold.
 Ottawa’s world-class museums would be a good place to warm up.
-I’ll be posting separately about Ottawa’s child-friendly museums, but in the meantime, if you’re heading to the city, bookmark the Canadian Museum of History, the National Gallery of Canada and Ottawa Art Gallery, all of which had workshops and tours specially designed for kids.
+I’ve written about Ottawa’s child-friendly museums here.
+If you’re heading to the city, bookmark the Canadian Museum of History, the National Gallery of Canada and Ottawa Art Gallery, all of which had workshops and tours specially designed for kids.
 Hands-on sections let the children touch, feel and play with exhibits and artworks.
 The Canadian Museum of History even had its own Children’s Museum, with miniature towns including shops, double decker buses and a library.

 Other things to do on your trip to Ottawa and the Outaouais Valley